markusfisch/bots/README.md

 # Bots

-Terrain parsing game for bots.
+A terrain parsing game where you write little programs that play the game automatically.

+## About the game

-The game world is a two-dimensional orthogonal grid.
+* The game world is a two-dimensional orthogonal grid.
-The game is turn-based.
-A turn ends as soon as all players have moved *or* after one second has passed and at least one player made a move.
+* The game is turn-based.
+* A turn ends as soon as
+	* all players have moved *or*
+	* after one second has passed *and* at least one player made a move.
-All actions happen in sequence.
+* Everything happens in sequence.

-To play the game, a bot needs to connect a streaming socket to port 63187 (or a WebSocket to port 63188) after the `bots` server has been started.
+To play the game, your program, a so-called bot, must connect a streaming socket to port 63187 (or a WebSocket to port 63188) after the `bots` server is started.

-Find templates for such bots in the `templates` directory.
+Find templates for such bot programs in the `templates` directory.

 There is also a very useful
 [WebGL visualizer](https://github.com/ChristianNorbertBraun/bots_spectator)